 Though you trust the huge, metal tube you’re sitting in to skyrocket you through the air at over 300 miles per hour, you certainly don’t know much about planes.
 You especially don’t understand why they insist on rolling around the asphalt for such a long time before they take off.
 Maybe if you learn to decipher some runway airport signs, you’ll have something to keep you occupied next time you fly.
 Check out these 32 things your pilot won’t tell you to fill in some of your aviation knowledge gaps.

-There’s actually a pretty complex system of taxiways and runways that pilots have to navigate before each flight, but luckily, they are well-marked—so even passengers can follow along if they know what they’re looking at!
-The signs that appear most frequently on taxiways are black and yellow and have numbers or letters on them.
-Letters denote taxiways, while numbers indicate runways, according to The Points Guy.
+There’s actually a pretty complex system of taxiways and runways that pilots have to navigate before each flight.
+Luckily, they are well-marked with airport signs—even passengers can follow along if they know what they’re looking at!
+The airport signs that appear most frequently on taxiways are black and yellow and have numbers or letters on them.
+Airport signs with letters denote taxiways, while numbers indicate runways, according to The Points Guy.

 If you think those red signs look a little more urgent, it’s because they are!
 Pilots need special clearance to pass these because they indicate that the plane is headed for the intersection of a runway, where another plane could be gearing up to take off.
 So if you’re feeling impatient while taxiing before your next flight, remember that it’s because your pilot is following certain rules to keep you safe.
 Nervous fliers, check out these facts about flying that will help you stay calm on your next flight.